-The Institute utilises a range of quality assurance processes to ensure continuous improvement of the processes and outcomes that underpin academic excellence.
-Benchmarking is key to the Institute's quality assurance process as it provides data and information that enables comparison and evaluation of performance.
-Benchmarking allows the Institute to monitor standards, identify areas of best practice, as well as areas performing below requirements, and it forms the basis of quality improvements.
-The Institute is committed to facilitating and resourcing a consistent and robust benchmarking process covering its academic governance, its academic programs, and its academic policies and procedures.
+The Institute utilises a range of quality assurance processes to ensure continuous improvement of the methods and outcomes that underpin academic excellence.
+Benchmarking is critical to the Institute's quality assurance process as it provides data and information that enables comparison and evaluation of performance.
+Benchmarking allows the Institute to monitor standards and identify areas of best practice, as well as areas performing below requirements, and it forms the basis of quality improvements.
+The Institute is committed to facilitating and resourcing a consistent and robust benchmarking process covering its academic governance, programs, and policies and procedures.